danielbh/hello-grpc-go/README.md

 ### 3. How is authentication handled?

-You would use the same code you use for REST middlewareware with the exception being the use of gRPC interceptors to invoke those functions as opposed to REST middleware.
-You would have an interceptor to handle the token passing and generation, and maybe refreshing on the client side, and on the server side you would have the creation and validation interceptors.
+You would use the same code you use with REST middleware but instead of REST middleware you would use gRPC interceptors to invoke those functions.
+On the client side you would have a functionality to login and interceptor(s) to handle the token passing, and maybe refreshing of token.
+On the server side you would have method for logging in and creation of tokens, and interceptors for the parsing and validation of the token.

 ### 4. How is tls handled?